 Firmness And Feel Differences

 As we saw above, these four Casper mattresses do have different firmnesses and they differ slightly with regard to feel.
 Let’s take a closer look at these differences and how it feels to sleep on each mattress.
+Don’t forget to compare the feel of Casper mattresses to other brands like Loom & Leaf and Puffy.

 How Firm Are The Casper Mattresses?